Literature / Books of Bayern

 - Blonde, Brunette, Redhead: Isi the blonde, Enna the brunette, and Dasha the redhead.

-- Blow You Away: Ani/Isi
+- Blow You Away: Ani/Isi.
+Later Enna as well.

 - Break the Cutie: Ani hasn't been able to catch a break since she was a little kid.